najamelan/async_nursery/README.md

 ### Differences with FuturesUnordered

 `Nursery` and `NurseryStream` wrap a FuturesUnordered internally.
 The main feature this gives us is that it allows to us to start polling the stream of outputs and still continue to spawn more subtasks. `FuturesUnordered` has a very strict two phase API.
 First spawn, then get output.
 This allows us to use `NuseryStream` as a long-lived container.
-Eg. if you are going to spawn network requests, you can continuously listen to `NurseryStream` for errors that happened during processing while spawning further requests.
+Eg. if you are going to spawn network requests, you can continuously listen to `NurseryStream` for errors that happened during processing while continuing to spawn further requests.
 Then when the connection closes, we want to stop processing outstanding requests for this connection.
 By dropping the `NurseryStream`, we can do that.

 Further a few conveniences are added:
   - `Nursery` does the spawning for you, never need to handle `JoinHandle`s manually.
   - `NurseryStream` not only implements `Stream`, but also `Future`, if you just want to wait for everything to finish and don't care for the Outputs.
   - `Nursery` can be cloned and send around, into function calls and spawned subtasks.
-You don't have to send back the `JoinHandle`s to push them into the `FuturesUnordered`.
+You don't have to send back the `JoinHandle`s through a channel manually to push them into the `FuturesUnordered`.

 ## API